Allaman/nvim/README.md

 For now, it works on Debian/Ubuntu and Arch.
 MacOS will be added soon.

-💡If you are a Tmux user have a look at vim-tpipelins's [requirements](https://github.com/vimpostor/vim-tpipeline#installation) for your tmux.conf and enable it in `./lua/core/settings.lua`.

 USE AT YOUR OWN RISK!!

 ## Requirements